Survey and Systematization of 3D Object Detection Models and Methods: Foundations

 \paragraph{Time-of-Flight cameras}

-Instead of deriving depth from different perspectives, the Time-of-Flight (TOF) principle can directly estimate the device-to-target distance.
-TOF systems are based on the LiDAR principle, sending light signals on the scene and measuring its time until receiving it back.
-The difference between LiDAR and camera based TOF is, that LiDAR build point clouds using a pulsed laser, whereas TOF-cameras capture depth maps through an RGB-like camera.
+Instead of deriving depth information from different perspectives, the Time-of-Flight (TOF) principle can directly estimate the device-to-target distance.
+TOF systems are based on the LiDAR principle of sending light signals to the scene and measuring the time until they return.
+The difference between LiDAR and camera-based TOF is that LiDAR creates point clouds with a pulsed laser, whereas TOF-cameras capture depth maps with an RGB-like camera.
 The data captured by stereo and TOF cameras can either be transformed into 2.5D representation like RGB-D or into 3D representation by generating a point cloud \cite[e.g.,][]{song_sliding_2014, qi_deep_2019, sun_3d_2018, ren_clouds_2020}.\\

-In general, camera sensors, such as stereo and TOF, possess the advantage of low integration costs and relatively low arithmetic complexity.
+In general, camera sensors such as stereo and TOF have the advantage of low integration costs and relatively low arithmetic complexity.
 However, all these methods experience considerable quality-volatility through environmental conditions like light and weather.